People's Progressive Party (Malaysia)

-The party has two distinct phases - the first as a respected opposition party from the 1950s to the 1970s when its stronghold was Perak and it led the administration of Ipoh.
-The second was as a minor party in the Barisan Nasional coalition that only won a single parliamentary seat in more than four decades and was riddled with factional disputes.
+The party had two distinct phases - the first as an opposition party from the 1950s to the 1970s which led the administration of Ipoh and had Perak as its stronghold.
+The second was as a minor party in the Barisan Nasional coalition that only won a single parliamentary seat in more than four decades.

-After losing the 2018 election, the party has been split into two factions – one led by Maglin Dennis D'Cruz who supported myPPP remaining part of the BN coalition and the other led by party president M. Kayveas who insisted on myPPP leaving the BN coalition.
+The loss of the Barisan Nasional in the 2018 Malaysian general election caused the party to split into two factions – one led by Maglin Dennis D'Cruz who supported myPPP remaining part of the coalition and the other led by party president M. Kayveas who insisted on myPPP leaving the BN coalition.
 The latter emerged victorious in the immediate power struggle and myPPP subsequently exited the Barisan Nasional coalition.
-The Registrar of Societies has deregistered MyPPP, which is facing leadership problems, effective Jan 14, 2019.
+However, the Registrar of Societies de-registered the party in 2019 amid a renewed dispute between D'cruz and Kayveas.
+The party was re-registered in 2023 with D'Cruz as president.
+Following his death, the party's presidency was taken over by J. Loga Bala Mohan in 2024.

 History

-PPP was formed in 1953 by the Seenivasagam brothers mainly as an opposition party to the Alliance; the party's first president was Kanagaratnam Pillai with the Seenivasagam brothers as senior office bearers.
+PPP was formed in 1953 as the Perak Progressive Party by the Seenivasagam brothers mainly as an opposition party to the Alliance; the party's first president was Kanagaratnam Pillai with the Seenivasagam brothers as senior office bearers.
 It was a hugely popular party upon inception, particularly due to the popularity of the brothers who spoke up for justice, equality and the common man.

 For a short period in 1954, PPP joined the ruling Alliance with UMNO, MIC, and MCA (which would later become the Barisan Nasional), but withdrew in 1955 over disagreement with the Alliance on allocation of seats, to become an opposition party again.
+In 1956, it changed its name to the People's Progressive Party.

 In 1969, as a strong opposition party, PPP was nearly able to form the Perak State Government, but fell short of just 2 seats in combination with the opposition to form the state assembly when 2 of its members crossed over.
 The success of PPP was mainly due to the Chinese vote, though many of the top leaders then were Indians.

 In 1973, PPP became one of the founding members of the National Front.
 It was brought into the National Front to keep the Indian and Chinese vote, especially after the 1969 racial riots.

 However, joining the coalition would prove its undoing as it lost nearly all its seats when it contested under the Barisan Nasional ticket in the 1974 General Elections.
 This was mainly due to Chinese anti-establishment feeling that was prevailing at that time.
 Many PPP stalwarts transferred their allegiance to the DAP during that time.

 Following the loss of its final parliamentary seat in 1978, the party descended into factionalism and was on the verge of disbanding.